 Responsible Official: Vice President, Academic and Student Affairs

-President's Signature: Date: 8/25/2023
+President's Signature: Date: 8/24/2023

-5 Done da
+0

 Procedure Title: Using Distance Learning to Deliver Instruction Number 219 Related Policy: N/A Page Page 1 of 2

 Teaching and learning are accomplished at the College in a variety of ways in order to meet student needs.
 The College seeks to ensure the quality and integrity of each course, and to establish a degree of consistency in terms of presentation regardless of location or method of delivery.